-We’ll keep this list updated so that it’s a comprehensive source for renewable and sustainable energy videos.
-If you think we might have missed some essential sources, please let us know below.
-We’ve turned on comments at the bottom of this article and we’d love to hear from you.
+We’ll keep this list updated so that it’s a up-to-date source for renewable energy and sustainability documentaries and videos.
+If you think we might have missed some essential sources, please let us know.

 Renewable Energy, Climate Change & Sustainability Documentaries

 We’ve handpicked some interesting, thought-provoking, and downright entertaining documentaries for you on the subjects of sustainability, climate change and renewable energy.
 They range from big-budget streaming platform productions to smaller, but just as interesting, independent documentaries.

 A cinematic feature-length documentary featuring Woody Harrelson that explores the regenerative farming systems being pioneered by a small crop of US agriculturalists.
 While it’s uplifting to hear about these methods, which are better for the planet and more economically viable than the intensive methods used more widely, it’s Woody’s narration that really engages here.
 Watch on Netflix.